Kill 'Em With Kindness

 and letting them know you have God living in your heart by displaying the supernatural power of the Holy Spirit.

 I'm only human and frequently err when dealing with people, failing

 to uphold the high standards I expect others to follow.
 One of the most difficult things for me is to be long-suffering and patient with people who don't meet my standards of conduct, who appear as selfish narcissists and think only of themselves.
 Once while

-in office I had to deal with a certain colleague's jealousy, a tactless individual man who claimed to support me but would then undermine me.
+in office I had to deal with a certain colleague's jealousy, a tactless individual who claimed to support his "good friend" but would then undermine me.

 During a special session of the legislature, my colleague went out of his way to say derogatory things to a reporter about me over false allegations that I did not live in my district, throwing fuel on the fire and hurting my standing

 with voters.
 Instead of forgiving him for his backstabbing and praying for my abuser, I confronted the man only to be cursed at by him in response on the House Floor during a break in the proceedings.